 Eligible Project Categories

-- Assessment of trail conditions for accessibility and maintenance;
+- Assessment of existing trail conditions for accessibility and trail improvements to improve accessibility;

 You can learn more about this opportunity by visiting the funder's website.

 - Municipalities, non-profit organizations, and other governmental entities may apply.

 - You may apply for a grant for 80% of a trail project's estimated cost, up to $50,000.